Examples

 3. Create a Dockerfile to build and save your application as a Docker image.

-4. Create a Cumulocity IoT application manifest.
+4. Create a Cumulocity application manifest.

 6. Upload your new microservice ZIP file and subscribe to run it.